taublast/DrawnUi.Maui/README.md

 ## Previously

+* In Sandbox project we have new demos with features: Markdown, Xaml2Pdf.
+Note we could soon write tagged Pdfs when SkiaSharp appropriate nuget comes out.
+* `SkiaMarkdownLabel` now more colors options, supports bullet/numbered lists and code.
+* Added `Files` native helper to framework Features, used for Xaml2Pdf Sandbox demo.
+* Fixes for the new SkiaLayout type `Wrap`.
+Awesome for Tags/Chips etc. Used in Sandbox for main screen buttons.
+  Fixes for the new `ImageComposite` cache type that redraws changed areas only, gamechanger for large scrolls with many items.
+* Canvas auto-size fixes, `ImageDoubleBuffered` cache fixes and many others..

 * `SkiaRadioButton` can be auto-groupped by parent or by group name, seen in Sandbox project.
 * `SkiaLottie` got new properties `DefaultFrame`, `DefaultFrameWhenOn` and `IsOn`, to be able to easily switch the look between two states.
 In the future it might be replaced with State + States with default frames ranges for them, looking at how **Rive** is designed for this mater.
 * `SkiaMarkdownLabel` can now correctly render `code`.